 · more information, and for their views to be better represented in mediation processes following parental relationship breakdown

-In the HeaRE strand, we are currently exploring the best ways to co-develop messages and materials about healthy relationships together with young people which can be used in schools, based on the core attributes and key skills identified by the Shackleton project.
-We are also carrying out qualitative research to better understand young people’s perspectives on the most important outcomes of relationship education, which will inform further work on outcome measurement and evaluation.
+In the HeaRE strand, we explored the best ways to co-develop messages and materials about healthy relationships together with young people which can be used in schools, based on the core attributes and key skills identified by the Shackleton project.
+We also carried out qualitative research to better understand young people’s perspectives on the most important outcomes of relationship education to inform further work on outcome measurement and evaluation.

-In the HeaRT strand of this programme, we are focussing on the impact of parental relationship breakdown on children and young people, and how young people and adults can learn skills to cope better with transitioning into and out of a range of relationships across the life course.
-In particular, we are considering how to make child-inclusive mediation better understood and more accessible for parents and children as well as build wider practitioner confidence in the process.
-To this end, we are working with mediation agencies, the Family Justice Young People’s Board and relationship experts, as well as interviewing both professionals and families who have participated in child-inclusive mediation.
+In the HeaRT strand of this programme, we focused on the impact of parental relationship breakdown on children and young people, and how young people and adults can learn skills to cope better with transitioning into and out of a range of relationships across the life course.
+In particular, we considered how to make child-inclusive mediation better understood and more accessible for parents and children as well as build wider practitioner confidence in the process.
+To this end, we worked with mediation agencies, the Family Justice Young People’s Board and relationship experts, as well as interviewing both professionals and families who have participated in child-inclusive mediation.

-In a final conference, the findings from the two strands will be brought together to look at how relationship education and family justice processes can normalise relationship transitions, help give voice to young people and build appropriate skills to help them make healthy relationship choices and cope better with relationship difficulties – their own or their parents.
+In a final series of webinars, the findings from the two strands were brought together to look at how relationship education and family justice processes can normalise relationship transitions, help give voice to young people and build appropriate skills to help them make healthy relationship choices and cope better with relationship difficulties – their own or their parents.